Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: Dynamical modulation of a single isolated waveguide

-In the limiting case of a monochromatic light input at $\omega_0$, the rigorous form \eqref{eq:1Dcontinuous} of the propagation equation can be rewritten in a more familiar form.
+In the limiting case where the input light is either monochromatic or consists of a comb of monochromatic lines spaced by $\omega_m$, the rigorous form \eqref{eq:1Dcontinuous} of the propagation equation can be rewritten in a more familiar form.
+Such a condition means that the input beam has the same periodicity as the acoustic modulation of period $T_m=2\pi/\omega_m$.
 In this case, the symmetry of the system allows to restrict our attention to a discrete set of frequencies $\{\omega_n\} = \omega_0 + n\omega_m$.
-Then, upon the definition of the frequency components $a_n(z)= E(z,\omega_n)$, the evolution \eqref{eq:1Dcontinuous} can be rewritten~\cite{Ozawa2016,Yuan2021,Note1} in terms of a discrete 1D lattice corresponding to the synthetic dimension associated to the light frequency (fig.\ref{fig:fig1}c),
+Then, upon the definition of the frequency components $a_n(z)= E(z,\omega_n)$, the evolution \eqref{eq:1Dcontinuous} can be rewritten~\cite{Ozawa2016,Yuan2021,wu2021quasi} in terms of a discrete 1D lattice corresponding to the synthetic dimension associated to the light frequency (fig.\ref{fig:fig1}c),